harperpomeranian/Wi-Fi-Quick-Chat/README.md

     * Because I used DroidScript's built-in `app.CreateServer`, I couldn't add support for sending media because there was no control over the max upload size.
 2. I should've used an HTML template because I would've been able to style te app more.
     * This would've allowed me to add video/audio calling support via WebRTC.
-3. Anyone could make a fake server to break the app.
-4. The messages list doesn't scroll to the last message even if I call `msgList.ScrollToItemByIndex`; A problem with DroidScript itself.
+3. The messages list doesn't scroll to the last message even if I call `msgList.ScrollToItemByIndex`; A problem with DroidScript itself.
-5. Sending UDP messages when the device has its hotspot on doesn't work.
+4. Sending UDP messages when the device is being used as a hotspot on doesn't work.
     * The device that has its hotspot turned on can't broadcast UDP messages to the devices connected to its hotspot, that's why I added a work-around for discovery
-    * There is a delay when sending a message from the hotspot device to any other device, but there isn't when it's the other way around.
+    * There is a small delay when sending a message from the hotspot device to any other device, but there isn't when it's the other way around.